National holidays and compulsory closures

 October 3 is a holiday in Leiden.
 If 3 October falls on a Sunday, the holiday is celebrated on Monday 4 October.

 You have to take vacation on a compulsory closure day.
 The number of hours that you normally would have worked on this day are deducted from your vacation credit.
-These vacation hours are automatically deducted from your vacation credit around the time of the closure.
+These holiday hours are automatically deducted from your holiday entitlement at the start of the year.
+If the situation changes in the course of the year and the compulsory closure no longer applies to you or conversely does apply to you (e.g. due to a change in schedule or to the end date of your contract), the correction to your holiday entitlement will be automatically processed once again.
 The Executive Board may - after a consent of the trade unions in the Local Consultation - specify a maximum of seven days per year as compulsory closures.

 It may happen that you do have to work on a compulsory closure day.
 In that case the day is considered a normal working day and is therefore not deducted from your vacation credit.